“The body is the shore on the ocean of being.” –Sufi (anonymous)

-photo: a woman stands on a beach gazing off to the left of the camera. she(they) is smiling, teeth showing, eyes half closed, smile wrinkles visible at the edges of their(her) eyes. she(they) has brown hair, bangs blowing across their(her) forehead, light skin that has a pink hue, and is wearing a grey hoodie, blue & white checkered shirt and light blue scarf. in the background, ocean water pools around a tan sandy beach and black rocks.
+photo: Sarah stands on a beach gazing aside of camera, smiling, eyes half closed, smile wrinkles visible at the edges of their eyes. brown hair and light pink-hued skin, wearing a grey hoodie and light blue scarf. in the background, ocean water pools around a sandy beach and rocks.

-resources & reparations
+resources & cost

-Intertidal Movement, LLC
+Intertidal Movement, LLC 2022